lensesio/fast-data-dev/README.md

 ### Basic Auth (password)

-The included web server not only serves Landoop UIs but also proxies the schema registry and kafa REST proxy services, in order to make it a breeze to use and share them remotely.
-If you would like some basic protection you could pass the `PASSWORD` variable and the web server will be protected by user `fdd` with your password.
+We have included a web server to serve Landoop UIs and proxy the schema registry and kafa REST proxy services, in order to share your docker over the web.
+If you want some basic protection, pass the `PASSWORD` variable and the web server will be protected by user `fdd` with your password.
 If you want to setup the username too, set the `USER` variable.

      docker run --rm -it -p 3030:3030 \
                 -e PASSWORD=password \